StephenGriffies/StephenGriffies.github.io/_pages/bio.md

 <br> <br>

 I have often pondered if it was happenstance or destiny for me to transition from theoretical physics to oceanography.
 Who knows?
-But one reason perhaps originates from many years living at or near the seashore.
-My father was in the air force, so my family moved every three to four years while growing up: Hawaii, California, Washington State, Louisiana, and the Mississippi Gulf Coast.
-Each time we were at or near the coast.
-The ocean perhaps became part of my DNA.
+One reason perhaps originates from many years living at or near the seashore or near lakes and rivers.
+My father was in the air force, so my family moved every three to four years while growing up: Texas, Louisiana, Hawaii, California, Washington State, and the Mississippi Coast.
+Bodies of water, and in particular the ocean, became part of my DNA.
+From this perspective is seems natural that my heart would lead my head to do research in ocean science.

 </p>